CamillaPei/cse15l-lab-reports/labreport5.md

+# Lab Report 5 - Putting in All Together
 note: code was taken from week 7 lab.

-# Part 1 Debugging Scenario
+## Part 1 Debugging Scenario

 ### 1. Original Post from Student